mopidy/mopidy-spotify/README.rst

 - When adding an artist by URI, all albums that are marked as "compilations" or where the album artist is "Various Artists" are now ignored.
 (Fixes: #5)

+**Library**

+- The library provider method ``get_distinct()`` is now supported.
+When called without a query, the tracks in the user's playlists is used as the data source.
+When called with a query, a Spotify search is used as the data source.
+This addition makes the library view in some notable MPD clients, like ncmpcpp, become quite fast and usable with Spotify.
+(Fixes: #50)

 **Playback**

 - If another Spotify client starts playback with the same account, we get a